Lily37491/Raven/README.md

 # Raven
-A coming soon landing page for a plant eCommerce website.
+Landing page for a plant eCommerce website.
 (For Odin Project)